 Of those 28,500 children 58% of the children where boys and children within the age of five to nine accounted for nearly 51% of the injured children.
 According to the U.S. Center for Disease Control and Prevention; of these children, 10% of them gained a concussion because of their injuries.

 The author of this study Dr. Tabitha Cheng and her co-authors found, “the annual rate of traumatic brain injury emergency department visits increased significantly from 2005 to 2013”.
 These numbers are similar in Canada with a dip in injuries occurring around 2005 and then a significant increase in injuries since then according to Dr. Suzanne Beno who is an emergency physician at the Hospital for Sick Children in Toronto.

-Any type of rise in brain injuries should concern the general public, but in this case it is especially alarming because these are children with developing brains.
+Any type of rising in brain injuries should concern the general public, but in this case, it is especially alarming because these are children with developing brains.
 A brain injury during this time of their lives could severely hinder their future development.